Grow at Home: How to Grow your own Leeks

 What are they?

 Leeks, which are famous as the Welsh national emblem, are related to the onion but easier to grow.
-They have flat overlapping leaves forming an elongated cylindrical bulb which together with the leaf base, is eaten as a vegetable.
+They are a must for vegetable growing as their mild flavour makes them delicious to eat.
 They generally mature in autumn/winter and hence are a tasty addition to any winter stew or soup such as your classic Leek and Potato.

 As with other plants there are three main varieties – early, mid season and late.
-So decide which ones you want to have or get all three.
-I would just go for one variety as I want as many different vegetables growing in my patch as possible.
+So decide which ones you want to have or get all three if you want a long leek growing season.
+We would just go for one variety as we want as many different vegetables growing as possible.
 It depends how many leeks your household gets through...

 Leeks are tolerant of a wide variety of soil types but prefer firm, well drained soil.
 A safe bet is to dig well rotted garden compost into your soil.
 Freshly manured soil is not suitable.
 There will be too much leaf growth and the resulting leeks will be coarse, tough and no good for eating.